lambdamikel/MIDI-80/README.md

 - DIY friendly: only thru-hole and off-the-shelf components are used.

-- Inexpensive: MIDI/80 can be assembler for ~35 USD.
+- Inexpensive: MIDI/80 can be assembled for ~35 USD.
 The most significant cost factor is the Waveblaster module, if required.
 If you already own an external MIDI expander such as the Roland Sound Canvas or similar, no Waveblaster plugin module is required.